badelmay/badelmay/README.md

 # Hi there!
 I'm Badel May 👋

-I'm a passionate aspiring expert in the field of data science and machine learning.
+I am a passionate candidate in the field of data science and machine learning..
 During my university education, I have built a strong foundation in statistics, data mining, and machine learning, and I have the ability to effectively apply this knowledge in hands-on projects.
 My experience with Python and other data analysis tools makes me an expert candidate with the ability to solve complex data problems and create innovative solutions.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/badel-may)